-Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom For His New Music
+Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom In New Music

-Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom For His New Music
+Aaron Lee Tasjan Employs 'A Little More Empathy' And A Lot More Freedom In New Music

 On the coffee table of his cozy East Nashville apartment, Aaron Lee Tasjan has a notebook open to autobiographical scrawling — it's a kind of cheat sheet to his musical past, which he prepared, with his mother's help, just in case he forgot anything during his interview with NPR.
 To be fair, it isn't all that simple to retrace his weaving, winding musical path.
 The singer-songwriter tried out a variety of musical niches, cities and scenes before landing in Nashville.